Cyfrin/soulbound-tokens/README.md

 ### Identity Usecase

+**Key**: _soul = person._

-As an issuer of an identity, I can verify multiple methods of authentication for a "soul" (Web2 logins, 2FA, Yubikey, Ethereum wallet signature, etc), and store the resulting connections between them.
+As an issuer, I can verify multiple methods of authentication for a soul (OAuth, 2FA, Yubikey signature, Ethereum wallet signature, etc), and store the resulting connections between them offchain.

-Once a certain threshold of authentication is reached, I can issue a soulbound token to the chosen address of the "soul", by calling the `issue` function.
+Once a certain threshold of authentication is reached, I can issue a Soulbound token to the chosen address of the soul, by calling the `issue` function.

-In the event that a receiver of a token rotates their onchain private keys (or loses access to them for any reason), they must put a request to the issuer (me) to burn from the previous address, and reissue to the new address.
+If a soul who receives a token rotates their onchain private keys (or loses access to them for any reason), they put a request to me, the issuer, to burn from the previous address and reissue to the new address.

-As the issuer, I must perform authentication via the previously verified authentication methods for that "soul".
-Once authenticated, I can be confident that the "soul" is in fact the same "soul" as was previously issued the token.
-I can then reissue the token by calling the `reissue` function.
+As the issuer, I must perform authentication on the soul via the previously verified authentication methods.
+Once authenticated via multiple means and the connections between them are verified, I can be confident that the soul is in fact the same soul as was previously issued the token.
+I can then reissue the token by calling the `reissue` function, to the new onchain address.

+___

+From the perspective of the soul, this token acts as proof of identity that is tied to an offchain identity issuer.

+When I log into other web3 Dapps that support the ERC721 NFT standard, my Soulbound token will be supported.
+This can be used in conjunction with other NFTs like ENS, certifications issued similarly to this Soulbound token, or POAPs; to aggregate a sense of identity and confidence about personhood.

+This has the potential to unlock use cases for Web3 that are not yet realized, like uncollateralized loans.

 ### ERC5484 Overview
 _**[Original ERC Specification](https://eips.ethereum.org/EIPS/eip-5484).**_